SanadAbuJbaraX/Chat-Bot/README.md

-# Chat-Bot
+# 🤖 Chat-Bot Version 1.0.0
-A bot to chat and ask
+A bot to chat with and ask any question uses the chatGPT API

+# 🖥️ Modules
+- openai
+- pyQt6
+- threading
+- sys